 Finances in Retirement - Investments

-Although withdrawing money from retirement savings before reaching retirement age can result in some hefty tax implications, sometimes it’s necessary to take an early distribution.
+Although withdrawing money from retirement savings before retirement age can result in hefty tax implications, sometimes it’s necessary to take an early distribution.

-A GoBankingRates.com survey released in January 2019 reported that the number-one reason people take early distributions from their retirement savings is to reduce debt.
-Nearly 44% of the 2,000 people surveyed said that they tapped into their retirement accounts early to pay down (or pay off) debt.
+A GoBankingRates.com survey released in January 2019 reported that people take early distributions from their retirement savings to reduce debt.
+Nearly 44% of the 2,000 surveyed said they tapped into their retirement accounts early to pay down (or pay off) debt.

 What are the Penalties for an Early Distribution from an IRA or 401(k)?

-Not only will you be on the hook for taxes if you withdraw money from your 401(k) or traditional IRA before you retire, but you’ll also pay a 10% penalty for taking a premature distribution—that is, withdrawing money prior to attaining age 59 ½.
+Not only will you be on the hook for taxes if you withdraw money from your 401(k) or traditional IRA before you retire, but you’ll also pay a 10% penalty for taking a premature distribution—that is, withdrawing money before attaining age 59 ½.

 Premature distributions from a Roth IRA incur the early withdrawal penalty only if earnings (not principal contributions) are withdrawn before age 59 ½.